 If you do not wish to apply Orajel to your dog’s gums to ease his pain, then you could try some other alternatives, like clove oil.
 This is something humans use as well and can be tried on dogs.
 If you have a puppy who is teething and seems uncomfortable, you should get some gum massagers or teething toys, like Chilly Bone that needs to be frozen and then given to the dog.
 They quite like to chew on this and would hopefully spare other stuff around the house from being gnawed on.

 What you should never do, is use human toothpaste or try and clean the tartar yourself.
 The latter could prove harmful if some of the bacteria that gets released enters your dog’s blood stream.

 Orajel contains benzocaine, which is an anesthetic that is commonly used by vets and, in fact, many dog owners keep it in the house as part of the first-aid-for-dogs kit.
 It’s used for non-serious problems like inflammation and mild skin diseases.

-So, to summarize, if your dog is in a lot of pain and you cannot get to a vet right away, a bit of Orajel will not harm them.
-But, this is only a temporary solution and not a cure.
+If your dog is in a lot of pain and you cannot get to a vet right away, a bit of Orajel will not harm them.
+This is only a temporary solution and not a cure.
 You need to get to the root of the problem and take your dog in for a dental check up as soon as possible.

-Also, you should be aware, that Orajel was recalled last May.
-But, this was for babies, for whom benzocaine was not recommended.
+You should be aware that Orajel was recalled last May.
+But, this was for babies, for whom Benzocaine was not recommended.
 An alternative to this is Orajel Naturals.